Final webinar October 24, 2022 – IEA HPT Annex 55 presentations:

-Annex 55 aims to accelerate market development of Climate and Comfort box solutions.
-The technical challenge is the smart combination of different technologies in one system.
+Annex 55 aimed to accelerate market development of Climate and Comfort box solutions.
+The technical challenge was the smart combination of different technologies in one system.
 Specialists from various fields of technology are required, and need to cooperate in order to accelerate product development and market introduction of combined heat pump / storage packages: The Comfort and Climate Box (CCB).
-The goal is to develop nearly market ready systems, including, as a minimum, a heat pump and a storage system.
+The goal was to develop nearly market ready systems, including, as a minimum, a heat pump and a storage system.

-The Comfort and Climate Box will compile a portfolio of country-specific prototype testing and demonstration projects.
+The Comfort and Climate Box has compiled a portfolio of country-specific prototype testing and demonstration projects.
 A description of the market status will be elaborated.
 Derived from this, a roadmap will establish the next steps of development and describe how to implement the CCB in the respective markets, with recommendations for market participants and policy makers on how to enhance market uptake.